 As the disparity between available organs for transplantation and the number of potential recipients increases, the waiting list grows rapidly.
-Living-donor liver transplantation provides a way for patients to overcome the limitations of the waiting list, with improved outcomes compared with deceased donor liver transplants.
+In fact, only one third of patients on the waiting list will be able to receive a deceased-donor liver transplant.
+Living-donor liver transplantation provides a way for patients to overcome the limitations of the waiting list, with improved outcomes compared with deceased-donor liver transplants.

 Concerns about putting a loved one at risk makes it difficult for patients on the transplant waiting list to ask a family member or a friend to consider living donation.
 Through the UPMC Living Donor Champion program, we offer support to patients and their family members through the entire transplant journey.